Featured Programs

 Led by Linda Eaton and Jamie Shirley, NHS | 12 credits

 This program will provide students with an experiential learning opportunity while examining how resource limitations and the social determinants of health intersect with population health.
-In collaboration with the Christian Medical College (CMC) in Vellore in southern India, students will have to opportunity to work with Nursing students and patients in the community setting through the College of Nursing Community Health (CONCH) programs to explore innovative systems of community care intended to reduce health inequalities, the impact of health and social policies, as well as the cultural influences of post-colonialism and historical caste-based inequities.
+In collaboration with the Christian Medical College (CMC) in Vellore in southern India, students will have to opportunity to work in the community through College of Nursing Community Health (CONCH) programs to explore innovative systems of community care intended to reduce health inequities, the impact of health and social policies, as well as the cultural influences of post-colonialism and historical caste-based systems.
 Students will participate in classes throughout the summer quarter leading up to the two-week study abroad.

 Summer A-Term 2025

-Smart Urbanism South Korea: Cities, Technologies, and Communities
+Smart Cities South Korea: Communities, Technologies, and Climate Resiliency

 Through hands-on experiences in three Korean cities, this community- and student-centered program will provide students with a critical reflection on the possibilities and challenges of smart city policy, planning, and urbanism in the context of modern cities in Korea.